pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Oh yes.
 We have three USOs (Unidentified Student Objects).
-Let's do the cleanup now.
-The remove function for removing the last three would be something like this:
+Let's perform a little cleanup now.
+The syntax for calling the remove function would be something like this:

 ```language-javascript
 db.students.remove({